 Why the “type” of fabric building matters

-There are actually a number of different fabric buildings types out there.
+There are actually a number of different fabric building types out there.
 Some being the “off the shelf” tarp building you can buy at your local hardware store or building supplies store.
-These buildings are typically used for residential purposes, for things like carports, garages and sheds.
+These buildings are typically used for residential purposes, for things like carports, garages, and sheds.

 There are fabric buildings that are on the larger scale for bigger operations that are also considered an “out of the box” building solution.
 Re-sellers and manufacturers will often carry a standard product line of building styles and sizes.
 No matter what the building is being used for, or where the building will be erected, the same building can be sold.